SocketCluster/socketcluster/README.md

 **See bottom of page for benchmark tests.**

-### Introduction
+## Introduction

 SocketCluster is a fast, highly scalable HTTP + WebSocket (engine.io) server which lets you build multi-process realtime systems/apps that make use of all CPU cores on a machine/instance.
 It removes the limitations of having to run your Node.js server as a single thread and makes your backend resilient (auto-respawn, aggregated error logging).

+SC works like a pub/sub system (which extends all the way to the browser) - It only delivers particular events to clients who actually need them.
+See this issue: https://github.com/TopCloud/socketcluster/issues/6 for some tips of how to leverage this feature.
 SC is designed to scale horizontally too - By simply listening to socket events on the client-side, your clients can be made to automatically
-(and securely) subscribe to distributed message queues on the backend - SC only delivers particular events to clients who actually need them.
+(and securely) hook in to distributed message queues on the backend.
 You just have to hook up your store to a message queue like RabbitMQ.

 SocketCluster was designed to be modular so that you can run other frameworks like express on top of it (or build your own!)